-Our launch date is quickly approaching, so this week on the Penmob blog, I’m chatting with the man behind it all, Alex.
+Our launch date is quickly approaching, so this week I’m chatting with Penmob’s founder.
 Learn more about Alex and who he is as a writer by reading the interview below.
 Still have questions?
 Tweet us and we’ll get your curiosity satiated.

 So, who is Alex?